 Existential questions; Rianne couldn’t find the answers to them in psychiatry.
-Even though within the psychiatric sector, many people struggle with those type of questions, like: ‘Why am I alive?’, ‘why am I here?’, ‘Are there any good answers?’
+Even though within the psychiatric sector, many people struggle with these existential questions, like: ‘Why am I alive?’, ‘why am I here?’, ‘Are there any good answers?’
 I am certain there is a Creator.

 Questions I struggled with as a teenager, and I didn’t find the answers to.
 Questions that troubled me and weighed me down.
 Only later when I was older, I found ‘my answers’.
 I am consciously describing it like this, because I believe that everyone can find their own answers.
 How does something (a creation) arise out of nothing?
 Everything that is created in the world, like art for example, is made by an artist or a creator.
 So how can an ingenious, complex work like the universe not have a Creator?